Duchy of Neopatras: History

-Most of the Duchy's possessions in Thessaly were lost when the region was conquered by the Serbs of Stefan Dushan in 1348, but Neopatras and the region around it remained in Catalan hands.
+Most of the Duchy's possessions in Thessaly were lost when the region was conquered by Serbian Empire of Stefan Dušan in 1348, but Neopatras and the immediate region around it remained in Catalan hands.
 In 1377, the title of Duke of Athens and Neopatras was assumed by Peter IV of Aragon.
 It was preserved among the subsidiary titles of his successors, and was regularly included in the full title of the Spanish monarchs at least until the takeover of the Spanish crown by the House of Bourbon.

 In 1378–79, the Aragonese lost most of their possessions in Boeotia to the Navarrese Company, while from the south the ambitious Florentine adventurer Nerio Acciaioli, lord of Corinth, took over Megara in 1374 and began applying pressure on Athens.
 By 1380, the Catalans were left only with the two capitals of Athens and Neopatras, as well as the County of Salona.
 Athens fell to Acciaioli in 1388, and in 1390 he captured Neopatras as well.
 Acciaioli could boast in the title "Lord of Corinth and of the Duchy of Athens and Neopatras", but his triumph was short-lived: in 1393/4 the Ottoman Turks conquered Neopatras and the entire Spercheios River valley.

 Ecclesiastically, Neopatras largely corresponded to the Latin Archbishopric of Neopatras (L'Arquebisbat de la pàtria), which had one suffragan: Zetounion (Lamia).
 Among the Catalan archbishops was Ferrer d'Abella, who tried to have himself transferred to a west European see.